leap71/leap71.github.io/coding-for-engineers/14-computational-geometry-part2.md

 ![](assets/14-combined.png)

-Of coutse, In a physically correct manifold, you likely will want to preserve the sum of cross-sectional area, using a larger diameter for the single pipe after the convergence.
+Of course, In a physically correct manifold, you likely will want to preserve the sum of cross-sectional area, using a larger diameter for the single pipe after the convergence.
 We will do this at a later point in the book.

 ## Painting in space